 Driveways onto private properties shall be minimized, as moving traffic and goods are the primary priorities.
 Turning lanes shall be utilized to help maintain the flow of traffic with minimal disturbances.

 It is anticipated that traffic signalization will be required where arterial roads intersect, and potentially where collector roads intersect with arterial.
-Traffic studies and signalization warrant reports shall be conducted for all such intersections, as deemed necessary by the County.
+Traffic warrant studies shall be conducted for all such intersections, as deemed necessary by the County.